guzzle/retry-subscriber/README.rst

 filter
     (callable) (Required) Filter used to determine whether or not to retry a request.
-The filter must be a callable that accepts the current number of retries and an AbstractTransferEvent object.
-The filter must return true or false to denote if the request must be retried. delay
+The filter must be a callable that accepts the current number of retries as the first argument and a ``GuzzleHttp\Event\AbstractTransferEvent`` object as the second argument.
+    The filter must return ``true`` or ``false`` to denote if the request must be retried. delay
+    Callable that accepts the number of retries as the first argument and a ``GuzzleHttp\Event\AbstractTransferEvent`` as the second argument.
+The
-    (callable) Accepts the number of retries and an AbstractTransferEvent and returns the amount of of time in milliseconds to delay.
-If no value is provided, a default exponential backoff implementation is used. max
+    callable must return the amount of of time (in milliseconds) to delay.

+    If no ``delay`` configuration value is provided, then a default exponential backoff implementation is used. max
-    (int) Maximum number of retries to allow before giving up.
-Defaults to 5. sleep
+    Integer representing the maximum number of retries to allow before giving up.

+    If no ``max`` configuration value is provided, then a request will be retried 5 times. sleep
-    (callable) Function invoked when the subscriber needs to sleep.
-Accepts a float containing the amount of time in milliseconds to sleep and an AbstractTransferEvent.
-If not provided, a default ``usleep()`` implementation is used.
+    Callable that is invoked when the subscriber needs to sleep.
+Accepts a float containing the amount of time in milliseconds to sleep as the first argument and and a ``GuzzleHttp\Event\AbstractTransferEvent`` as the second argument.

+    If no configuration value is provided for the ``sleep`` configuration option, then the subscriber will use PHP's ``usleep()`` function.

 Determining what should be retried
 ----------------------------------